deadhedd/obsidian-note-engine/contract.md

 ---

-#### 2.5.8 Design Intent Summary

-This contract exists to ensure scripts are:

-* Cron-safe
-* Location-independent
-* Deterministic
-* Portable within the intended host constraints

-If a script works “only when run from the repo root” or “only in my interactive shell”, that is a bug—not a quirk.

 ### 2.6 Idempotency & Side Effects

+#### 2.6.8 Design Intent Summary

+This contract exists to ensure that:

+* Automation is safe
+* Recovery is easy
+* Failure is survivable
+* Re-runs are boring

+A script that only works “the first time” is not automated—it is fragile.

+---

 Scripts in `obsidian-note-tools` operate in an automated, often scheduled environment.
 They must therefore be safe to run **repeatedly**, **out of order**, or **after partial failure** without causing corruption, duplication, or unintended drift.